phongnhhn92/semanticNERF/README.md

 #### 20-02-2020:
 Add carla dataset, check poses to see if we can train NERF on Carla dataset.

+#### 21-02-2020:
+Train NERF on CARLA dataset.No semantic yet.
+Check if input poses are good or not.

 #### Dataset:
 LLFF,Blender dataset: [link](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1)